williamtriinh/redditgrammarchecker/README.md

-# Grammar Checker for Reddit
+# Spell Checker for Reddit comments
 Checks the grammar of comments of recent posts.